Suncor Energy Inc. (SU) Downgraded by Zacks Investment Research

-A number of institutional investors have recently modified their holdings of the company.
-Seven Eight Capital LP acquired a new position in shares of Suncor Energy during the fourth quarter worth about $105,000.
-CENTRAL TRUST Co increased its position in Suncor Energy by 90.8% in the first quarter.
-CENTRAL TRUST Co now owns 3,641 shares of the oil and gas producer’s stock valued at $112,000 after buying an additional 1,733 shares during the period.
-MSI Financial Services Inc increased its position in Suncor Energy by 3.2% in the third quarter.
-MSI Financial Services Inc now owns 4,504 shares of the oil and gas producer’s stock valued at $125,000 after buying an additional 139 shares during the period.
-Howe & Rusling Inc. increased its position in Suncor Energy by 19.3% in the first quarter.
-Howe & Rusling Inc. now owns 4,143 shares of the oil and gas producer’s stock valued at $127,000 after buying an additional 670 shares during the period.
-Finally, FTB Advisors Inc. increased its position in Suncor Energy by 6.6% in the third quarter.
-FTB Advisors Inc. now owns 4,698 shares of the oil and gas producer’s stock valued at $136,000 after buying an additional 291 shares during the period.
-Institutional investors own 64.84% of the company’s stock.
+Several large investors have recently added to or reduced their stakes in the stock.
+Seven Eight Capital LP bought a new stake in Suncor Energy during the fourth quarter valued at approximately $105,000.
+CENTRAL TRUST Co increased its stake in Suncor Energy by 90.8% in the first quarter.
+CENTRAL TRUST Co now owns 3,641 shares of the oil and gas producer’s stock valued at $112,000 after buying an additional 1,733 shares during the last quarter.
+Howe & Rusling Inc. increased its stake in Suncor Energy by 19.3% in the first quarter.
+Howe & Rusling Inc. now owns 4,143 shares of the oil and gas producer’s stock valued at $127,000 after buying an additional 670 shares during the last quarter.
+FTB Advisors Inc. increased its stake in Suncor Energy by 6.6% in the third quarter.
+FTB Advisors Inc. now owns 4,698 shares of the oil and gas producer’s stock valued at $136,000 after buying an additional 291 shares during the last quarter.
+Finally, Jacobi Capital Management LLC increased its stake in Suncor Energy by 28.6% in the third quarter.
+Jacobi Capital Management LLC now owns 5,140 shares of the oil and gas producer’s stock valued at $142,000 after buying an additional 1,144 shares during the last quarter.
+64.84% of the stock is owned by institutional investors.

 Suncor Energy Inc (Suncor) is an integrated energy company.
 The Company is focused on developing Canada’s petroleum resource basin, Athabasca oil sands.
 The Company operates in three business segments: Oil Sands, Exploration and Production (E&P), and Refining and Marketing.
 The Company’s Oil Sands segment includes Oil Sands operations and Oil Sands ventures operations.